RIYL: Danny Brown, Ho99o9, Death Grips, Godflesh, Skepta, P.O.S., Dälek and Run the Jewels

 Jones‘ flow is much of an exercise in syllabic acrobatics as it is outright snotty.
 Sounding like Danny Brown doing his best Ad Rock impersonation, Jones is not afraid to match Defatte‘s aggression when necessary.
 This aggression, of course, is not misguided.
 Guerrilla Ghost‘s first single, the boldly titled “Make AmeriKKKa Great Again”, is a piss and vinegar powered middle finger pointed boldly at its enemy-President Donald Trump.

-“Make AmeriKKKa Great Again” is Guerrilla Ghost coming out the gates guns blazing.
+Their debut single, “Make AmeriKKKa Great Again” is Guerrilla Ghost coming out the gates guns blazing.
 Defatte‘s production recalls early Godflesh, with its buzzing guitars and crisp drum programming, while Jones gives the listener a performance that very much highlights his background as a metal vocalist.
 “I’ve been waiting for a revolution all of my life!” he screams through a cloud of distortion.
 This isn’t simply a melding of genres; this hip hop filtered through the anger and aggression of punk and metal.
 The result is something propulsive and forceful that demands the listener’s attention.

 GGHOST’s live debut makes Milwaukee Record’s “Favorites Moments of Arte Para Todos 2017”